HarryPoole/Yr-Uno-Mawr-Public/People/Gods/Loviatar.md

 [[Loviatar]] is the Goddess of Pain, and a member of the [[Pantheon of Gods]].

 [[Loviatar]] represents pain as truth.
 Her followers believe suffering strips away illusion and reveals the self beneath.

-She is not widely worshipped, but her influence is undeniable.
-Healers, interrogators, and ascetics often acknowledge her presence, whether willingly or not.

-Among the non-religious, and even among casual worshippers, [[Loviatar]] and [[Azazel]] are often treated as the same god, or at least as different names for the same force.
-This confusion is widespread enough that most priests no longer bother correcting it unless pressed.

-[[Loviatar]] is understood by her followers as the goddess of pain itself — the sharp, immediate sensation that teaches, punishes, or purifies.
-Her clergy speak of pain as something precise, momentary, and meaningful.
-A wound hurts, then heals.
-A lesson is learned.

-> *“Pain is what hurts.
-Suffering is what stays.
-The gods don’t care which name you use.”*
+A soul learns through consequence, because of this, [[Loviatar]] is not universally hated, though she is rarely loved.
+Shrines to her are quiet places, often found near courts, prisons, or healing halls, where pain is acknowledged rather than denied.

+In the afterlife, it is said that Loviatar governs the punishments of the underworld.
+She does not decide who arrives there, only how pain is administered once judgment has already been passed.
+Her punishments are exact, measured, and never random.
+Pain ends when its purpose is fulfilled.

+Clerics of [[Loviatar]] teach restraint.
+Pain given without reason is considered wasteful and insulting to her domain.